Steric effects

 The parent cyclobutadiene (R = H) readily dimerizes but the R = tert-butyl derivative is robust.

 Steric effects arise from the spatial arrangement of atoms.
 When atoms come close together there is generally a rise in the energy of the molecule.
 Steric effects are nonbonding interactions that influence the shape (conformation) and reactivity of ions and molecules.
 Steric effects complement electronic effects, which dictate the shape and reactivity of molecules.
-Steric repulsive forces between overlapping electron clouds result in structured groupings of molecules stabilized by the way that opposites attract and like charges repel.
+Steric repulsive forces between overlapping electron clouds result in structured groupings of molecules stabilized by the way that unlike charges attract and like charges repel.

 Steric hindrance

 Regioselective dimethoxytritylation of the primary 5'-hydroxyl group of thymidine in the presence of a free secondary 3'-hydroxy group as a result of steric hindrance due to the dimethoxytrityl group and the ribose ring (Py = pyridine).

 Steric hindrance is a consequence of steric effects.
 Steric hindrance is the slowing of chemical reactions due to steric bulk.
 It is usually manifested in intermolecular reactions, whereas discussion of steric effects often focus on intramolecular interactions.
 Steric hindrance is often exploited to control selectivity, such as slowing unwanted side-reactions.

 Steric hindrance between adjacent groups can also affect torsional bond angles.
 Steric hindrance is responsible for the observed shape of rotaxanes and the low rates of racemization of 2,2'-disubstituted biphenyl and binaphthyl derivatives.